GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 >echo "This is the result for ${SLURM_ARRAY_TASK_ID}"
 >```

+>Let's review some of those new slurm directives and variables prior to submitting the script
+> * Job arrays are only supported for batch jobs and the array index values are specified using the `--array` or `-a` option.
+This is the most important directive in an array script
+> * .out filename %A and %a where : %A will be replaced by the value of `SLURM_ARRAY_JOB_ID` (will be set to the first job ID of the array)  and %a will be replaced by the value of `SLURM_ARRAY_TASK_ID`(will be set to the job array index value).
+Let's review the meaning of these two variables after submitting the job

 * Once you submit the job with `sbatch firstslurm_array.sl`, take a not on the jobid and run the command `squeue -j jobid`.
 For an example, let's use the hypothetical job id 23284978 and view the output

 >```bash